 Create a simple table to track this information:

 Identify any recurring overspending.
-This could signal a need to adjust budget categories.
+This could signal a need to adjust budget categories.- Adjust as Necessary

 Establish short-term and long-term financial goals.
 This can motivate better spending habits.